ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 24.3.
 ^^^^^
-This public manifestation consists of entering your data in the identity register, printing and signing the FOUNDATIONS or a video where the being or entity reads the FOUNDATIONS.
+This public manifestation consists of entering your data in the identity register, printing and signing the FOUNDATIONS or a video where the FOUNDATIONS are read.

 25.
 ~~~